naninovel/docs/docs/en/guide/localization.md

 ## Scripts Localization

-The resources localization scheme described above works with all the resource types, except naninovel scripts and managed text documents.
+The resources localization scheme described above works with all the resource types, except scenario scripts and managed text documents.
 For these type of resources, use localization tool accessible via `Naninovel -> Tools -> Localization`:

 ![](https://i.gyazo.com/1b47d70dcbbb45a3ab955b44c9b50942.png)